fayiehub/Authentication-API/README.md

-# Backend Hackathon Challenge 3: Authentication
+# Stanbic Backend Hackathon Challenge 3: Authentication
 P.S.
 This README file is edited and formatted with the help of GitHub Copilot 🙂

 This is an **Authentication API** built with Python/Flask and SQLite to support user registration and login with email and password.